HazyResearch/deepdive/README.md

 1. The number of variabless for 10 probability buckets from 0.0 to 1.0.
 This file is generated regardless of whether you specify a holdout in the configuration or not.
 It can be found in `calibration_data/counts_[relation_name]_[column_name].tsv`.
 It contains three columns: *bucket_lower_bound*, *bucket_upper_bound*, *number_of_variables*.

 2. The number of correct and incorrect predictions for 10 probability buckets from 0.0 to 1.0.
 This file can be found in `calibration_data/precision_[relation_name]_[column_name].tsv`.
 It contains four columns: *bucket_lower_bound*,  *bucket_upper_bound*, *number_of_variables_correct*, *number_of_variables_incorrect*.
 This file only contains useful data if you specify a holdout section in the configuration.

+## Sampler Settings

+You can optionally parse command line arguments (such as -Xmx) to the sampler binary.

+    deepdive.sampler.options: "-Xms1g -Xmx8g"

 ## Full Example